-Pinch of Kosher salt
+Pinch of kosher salt

-2 large eggs
+2 room temperature large eggs

 1/2 t almond or vanilla extract

-Butter for greasing pan
+Butter or canola oil for greasing pan

-Powdered Sugar for dusting
+Powdered sugar for dusting

-In an electric mixer, beat the eggs with the extract, and the remaining sugar at medium high speed, for about 8 – 10 minutes, until thick and pale yellow, when the beaters are raised.
-This should form a thick ribbon falling from the beaters.
-Gently fold in the dry ingredients.
+In an electric mixer beat the eggs, extract and remaining sugar at medium-high speed for 8 – 10 minutes or until the mixture is thick and pale yellow when the beaters are raised.
+This should look like a thick ribbon falling from the beaters.
+Gently fold in the dry ingredients with a rubber spatula.